Menu

 Rent reporting is the practice of reporting your rent payments to credit bureaus, which allows you to build your credit score when you make your rent payments on time.

-Rent reporting is particularly beneficial for those who have a low credit score or a limited credit history (and find it hard to get approved for loans or credit cards, which would normally help them build their credit score).
-Traditionally in Canada, rent payments are not reported to credit bureaus by landlords and so could not influence your credit.
-However, that has changed in recent years with the growth of organizations that make it possible for rent payments to count towards credit scores.
-Three services that provide rent reporting services in Canada are Rent Advantage™, Landlord Credit Bureau, and FrontLobby.
+Traditionally in Canada, rent payments are not reported to credit bureaus by landlords and so do not influence your credit.
+However, that has changed in recent years with the launch of new products and organizations that make it possible for rent payments to count towards credit scores.
+Two services that provide rent reporting services in Canada are Rent Advantage™ and FrontLobby.
 Let’s compare them.

-Rent Advantage™ by Borrowell
+Borrowell Rent Advantage™

-Borrowell Rent Advantage™ is a service that allows tenants to report their own rent payments to Equifax, which is the largest consumer credit bureau in Canada.
+Borrowell Rent Advantage™ is a service that allows tenants to report their own rent payments to Equifax Canada, which is the largest consumer credit bureau in Canada.
 By reporting your rent payments to Equifax, you can build your payment history, credit history and credit mix using the rent payments you already make each month.

 How to Report Rent with Rent Advantage™?